mixmesh/mixmesh/rest/suggestions.md

   </tr>
 </table>

 After box initialization the player is disabled and its default nym is set to "admin".
-Do the following to enable the player and to rename it to "alice".
+Do the following to enable the player and to rename it to "alice":

-Typical use:

 `$ curl --user admin:hello --digest -v -X PUT -H "Content-Type: application/json" -d '{"nym": "alice"}' http://127.0.0.1:8443/dj/player`

 ### Resource `/dj/player` (**GET**)

-Used to show all available information about the player.
-The "secret-key" is only available for one hour after box initialization.
+Used to show all available information about the player. **NOTE**: The "secret-key" is only available for one hour after box initialization.

 <table>
   <tr>